JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_2.md

     sudo nano /etc/logrotate.d/apache2

-It should look something like this.
+The contents of the script should look something like this.
 You can probably just copy & paste this in place to replace what was installed by default.
 But the key item in this case is the line that reads `create 640 root www-readwrite`:

     /var/log/apache2/*.log {
             weekly